Skip to main content

 Creating Displays

-All existing V1 displays will be migrated to V2 in a system snapshot migration.
-You do not need to do anything upfront.
-After the snapshot, you can claim the capability when you are ready (see Migrating to V2).
+A system snapshot migration migrated existing V1 displays to V2.
+If you need to manage a migrated display, claim the capability when you are ready (see Migrating to V2).

 An Object Display must be explicitly created and then maintained by the package or type owner.
 The standard does not limit the fields you can set.
 Use the {property} syntax to access all object properties and insert them as part of the template string.
 The basic set of suggested properties includes: